Movietone Act:

 Based on the 1904 song by George Evans, with lyrics by Ren Shields.
 The animation surrounds Kitty—a cat—receiving her new piano.

-Murray recorded "Come Take a Trip in My Airship" for Edison and Victor in 1904 and 1905.
+Murray recorded "Come Take a Trip in My Airship" for Edison and Victor between 1904 and 1905.

 Screen Songs: